Testing Methodology

 Data Pipeline

 Raw probe results are stored individually as they arrive (every 15 minutes for Plane A/B, every 6 hours for Plane C).
 The rollup task runs once daily at 00:05 UTC and aggregates the last 24 hours of probes per provider per region into one row in rollups_daily.
-The composite score on the leaderboard is recomputed at rollup time — dashboard values change once per day, not every 15 minutes.
+The composite score on the leaderboard is recomputed at rollup time, so dashboard values change once per day, not every 15 minutes.
 Each rollup includes a confidence badge based on probe count.

 Limitations & Disclosures